oscar-thorin/tentamen/README.md

 ## swagger

+Swagger UI availble at `localhost:3000/swagger` Specification served at UI availble at `localhost:3000/swagger.yaml`

-If provided, update the `swagger/swagger.yaml` file containing an openapi 3.0 or swagger 2.0 specification of the API.
+Update the `swagger/swagger.yaml` file containing an openapi 3.0 or swagger 2.0 specification of the API.

+NOTE: The online swagger editor `http://editor.swagger.io/` can occasionally report errors for a correct yaml file.
+If you get an error that doesn't make sense, just reload the editor page.